 young male engineer working on laptop next to solar panel

-A temporary visa developed to bring skilled individuals and their families to regional Australia, with an option for permanent residency in future.
+A temporary visa developed to bring skilled individuals and their families to regional Australia.

 Learn More